pRizz/iota-transaction-spammer-webapp/replay attack.md

 * [UFIKRBXHZVI9AWUD9UXAVHXEAGVLHK9FJLPHNSKEAJFWAFONOJUQSYQPJATOAEELFXZAHSPVG9J9NKDJW](https://thetangle.org/bundle/UFIKRBXHZVI9AWUD9UXAVHXEAGVLHK9FJLPHNSKEAJFWAFONOJUQSYQPJATOAEELFXZAHSPVG9J9NKDJW)

 I also worked to confirm that the each “confirmed” set of the bundle really is counted towards the address funds.
-I showed this by replaying a bundles with 1 iota to an address 5 times.
-From this address I then sent a bundle with 5 iotas to another address.
+I showed this by replaying a [bundle with 1 iota](https://thetangle.org/bundle/SKIYVNTSFSINBADH99EWL9JFOEGDZLWHNDSSW9RUGKLERCEBWSFWLDKOJZDAZDFLEPUGVWTIFZRSBGDO9) to an address 5 times.
+From this address I then sent a [bundle with 5 iota](https://thetangle.org/bundle/WFYLKATAWXWVQXEDAKPSHZCIWXQERA9JTYPACDVCGHZOSAGUACLIXOCCXAVHGWGI9VFSXZUTBNGLQIIVX) to another address.
 This demonstrates that the balance shown on the tangle explorers is the correct balance as interpreted by the coordinator.

 Fortunately, since IOTA discourages the reuse of addresses it is uncommon for there to be any funds left on the address.
 The replay attack is only applicable where addresses has been reused.
 However it should not be confused with the know signature reuse issue, which is only a theoretical concern for a single reuse.
 The replay attack applies with only one reuse as is easy to implement.

 ### Basic Variants of Attack

 Because address reuse is discouraged this exploit has limited scope.
-Unfortunately, there are still plentiful cases where used address still hold funds including the 4th richest address ($221,995,594.67).
+Unfortunately, there are still plentiful cases where used address still hold funds including the [4th richest address ($221,995,594.67)](https://thetangle.org/address/GCNOSWGBDDAZRLAYIV999YQUDLVJIQG9QTSEZDJVH9UEENIRKAZGEYKVFGUAWNJ9YMZCLUDPSLDLD9EOW).
 Also there are more sophisticated attacks that would only use the replay exploit as a mechanism in a larger attack.
 These attacks are described below.

 **Naive Attack**

 Find a bundle that has already been confirmed once.
 If it has sufficient funds to be replayed, simply attach it to the network again using the official API command “replayBundle”.
 Or more simply the “reattach” button however that includes a bit of logic to prevent accidental replay after a confirmation.
 There are 3 reasons why an attacker might want to do this.
 * They control the account that the replay will send funds to by controlling the seed.
 * They control the address that the replay will send funds to by forging signatures.
-Requires that the address has been reused 2-3 times.
+Requires that the address has been reused [2-3 times.](https://public.tangle.works/winternitz.pdf)
 * They simply like chaos.
 A not uncommon trait in humans.

 **Chain Replays**